A reader has asked about a gold revaluation:

 Here’s How the Gold Revaluation Would Impact GDP

 It’s likely that the US GDP would go up as a result.
 Because it would be measured in the “New Dollar”.
-So it would seem like US exports would have gone up because in dollar terms they would have, as a result of the instant inflation and prices of everyday goods increasing.
+So it would seem like US exports would have increased.
+Because in dollar terms they would have, as a result of the instant inflation and prices of everyday goods increasing.
 But cunningly while they’d be repaying their debts in new devalued dollars, the total debts owed would still be in “old dollars”.

 Let’s use some example numbers to make it clearer.
 Let’s say Government debt was $20 trillion and GDP was $18 trillion.
 So debt to GDP ratio is 111%.

-The US dollar was devalued against gold by let’s say 5 to 1.
+The US dollar is devalued against gold by let’s say 5 to 1.

 Now government debt remains $20 trillion.
 But we have instant inflation of let’s say 100%.
 So GDP might therefore be $36 trillion.

 Now the debt to GDP ratio is just 55%.
 So under a gold revaluation the Debt to GDP ratio might actually be reduced quite rapidly.
 Putting the government books in a better position.

 Why Would Gold Have to be Revalued to $10,000 Per Ounce?

 The $10,000 per ounce gold price is based upon a ratio of physical gold to government currency.
 The amount of physical gold doesn’t go up very much, but printed currency goes up a lot over time, so the dollar target goes up more over time because of all the currency being created.

 Here’s How Rickards Calculates the $10,000 Per Ounce Gold Revaluation Number